Welcome to today's edition of the Rush 24-7 podcast.

 The Canadian oil pipeline will start in Cushing, Oklahoma, which is, I gather that's just like a couple of miles south of the Canadian border.

-So he's asking Trans Canada, which which wants to build the Keystone Pipeline.
+So he's asking Trans-Canada, which wants to build the Keystone pipeline.

-He's saying, well, no, no, we've we've uh we've said you can't build the whole pipeline to get your oil from Alberta to the Gulf, but we're gonna let you build a little sliver of it starting in Cushing, Oklahoma.
+He's saying, well, no, no, we've said you can't build the whole pipeline to get your oil from Alberta to the Gulf, but we're going to let you build a little sliver of it starting in Cushing, Oklahoma.